jakeintel/acceptance_tests/README.md

 # acceptance_tests
-Tests for IDH api - as a learned exercise
+Tests for IDH api - as a learning exercise